 The Thistle is a youth-run community centre for arts and activism.

-**We are Open For drop in Hours (see below)**
+**We are CLOSED for drop in Hours (see below)**

 Visit 260-975 Vernon Dr. | Vancouver, BC

 Coast Salish Territory | V6A 3P2

 Located in East Vancouver, we are a free place (both free-of-charge, and we are interested in freedom) where youth can engage with each other and their community.
 The Centre is a physical space to root ourselves, a place to work together, and a site to learn new ways for radical organizing for social change.